frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/attendance-request.md

 ## 2. How to create an Attendance Request

-1. Go to: Attendance Request > New.
+1. Go to Attendance Request list, click on New.
 1. Select Employee who wants to submit the Attendance Request.
 1. Select From Date and To Date of Attendance Request.
 1. Select Reason and enter Explanation (optional).